Written on Jan 29, 2021.

 Prior to 1996, 911 callers using a mobile phone or VoIP phones would have to access their service providers in order to get verification of subscription service before the call was routed to a PSAP.
 In 1996 the FCC ruled that a 911 call must go directly to the PSAP without receiving verification of service from a specific cellular service provider.

 The FCC has rolled out E911 in two phases.
 In 1998, Phase I required that mobile phone carriers identify the originating call's phone number and the location of the signal tower, or cell, accurate to within a mile.
 In 2001, Phase II required that each mobile phone company doing business in the United States must offer either handset- or network-based location detection capability so that the caller's location is determined by the geographic location of the cellular phone within 100 meter accuracy and not the location of the tower that is transmitting its signal.
 The FCC refers to this as Automatic Location Identification (ALI).

 911 service is a vital part of our nation's emergency response and disaster preparedness system.
 In October 1999, the Wireless Communications and Public Safety Act of 1999 (911 Act) took effect with the purpose of improving public safety by encouraging and facilitating the prompt deployment of a nationwide, seamless communications infrastructure for emergency services.
 One provision of the 911 Act directs the FCC to make 911 the universal emergency number for all telephone services.

-The FCC has taken a number of steps to increase public safety by
+The FCC has taken a number of steps to increase public safety by encouraging and coordinating

 development of a nationwide, seamless communications system for emergency services.
 The FCC has designed and established transition periods to bring the nation's communications infrastructure into compliance.